ilhamwibowo/Ticketing-Services/client-app/readme.md

 Jelaskan step by step cara menjalankan kode dari service ini, misal:

 1. Ensure port X, Y, Z is not used and exposed
-2. Run `docker-compose -f docker-compose-dev.yml up`
+2. Run `docker-compose up --build`
 3. Hit http://localhost:X/health and see if it returns properly

 ## References